mydaytrip/driver-company-api/source/includes/trip-api.md

-id                    | string                                     | Unique id of this trip. type                  | string                                     | Type of the trip. "private" or "pool" (shared). vehicleType           | string                                     | Type of vehicle for the trip. "sedan", "mpv", "van", "luxury" or "shuttle" vehicleId             | string                                     | Optional.
-Id of the assigned vehicle, if assigned. vehicleModel          | string                                     | Optional.
+id                    | string                                     | Unique id of this trip. type                  | string                                     | Type of the trip. "private" or "pool" (shared). vehicleType           | string                                     | Type of vehicle for the trip. "sedan", "mpv", "van", "luxury" or "shuttle" licensePlate          | string                                     | Optional.
+License plate of the assigned vehicle, if assigned and it has a license plate information. vehicleModel          | string                                     | Optional.
 Information about assigned vehicle model, if assigned and we have the info. englishSpeakingDriver | boolean                                    | Specifies if this trip requires an English-speaking driver. departureAt           | string                                     | UTC timestamp of the departure date with time.
 For a trip covering multiple passenger groups this will be the minimum from all passenger groups. acceptationNote       | string                                     | Optional.
 Acceptation note for this trip. passengerGroups       | list of [PassengerGroup](#passengergroup)  | List of passenger groups that this trip covers.
-Will be one passenger group for private trips and one or more for pool trips.
+Will be one passenger group for private trips and one or more for pool trips. stops                 | list of [Stop](#stop)                      | Sightseeing or custom stops.

 ## PassengerGroup